How do you live in your essence?

 Horses have always been an essential element of my life—always will be.
 I am grateful for the sacred space of possibility that these majestic mammals hold for us.
 They allow us to move into whatever is happening within, and to know that it is OK.
 We can then begin to start exploring what it is life means to us in our own unique way: take it off of the saddle and into life—begin taking the reins of your own being!

 If you’ve never spent much time around horses (or if the experience has been lying dormant within you) I encourage you to try it for yourself.
 And send lots of love and healing light our way as we gear up to an incredible weekend of healing, horses and empowering women.
-Not merely surviving but thriving—and kicking cancer’s a@s!
+Not merely surviving but thriving—and kicking cancer’s [email protected]!

 Jessica Cartwright’s life work is to bring out the spiritual warrior within us all, and to help others recognize and achieve their Personal Legends through the teachings of yoga, guided meditation journeys, energy healing and all forms of personal exploration.
 Through her organization, VivaMyYoga.com, Jessica offers bilingual (spanish/english) yoga, works with many non-profits and helps organize yoga retreats in her hometown of Bozeman, Montana as well as internationally.
 You can connect with her on Twitter and Facebook.